Back to Blog

 accessiBe has the most-developed self-serve install flow.
 Drop the script in, configure colors, ship.
 If you want a merchant-facing accessibility settings widget on every page (font scaling, contrast modes, dyslexia font), accessiBe's widget catalog is the largest.
 It does not produce ADA compliance, but the user-facing accommodation features are real and useful for some visitors — accessiBe just over-marketed them.

 UserWay is the only vendor with a free tier that includes the widget itself (with their branding visible).
-For merchants who explicitly do not want compliance and just want a settings widget, UserWay is the cheapest option.
+For merchants who explicitly do not want compliance and just want a settings widget, UserWay is the cheapest option — paid plans start around $8-12/month for small sites, well under every competitor.

 AudioEye — bundled human auditing